Designations Congruent with Things: Chapter 23

 “I’ll email it to you,” Newt says.

-“I’ll answer my phone,” Newt says, guiltily and mildly aggrieved, before he gives her his address.
+“I’ll answer my phone,” Newt says, guiltily and mildly aggrieved.
+He gives her his address.

-“Um,” Newt says, trying to run his thoughts backward through a maze of conversational tangents before he says, “biohacking.
-It’s more like ‘biohacking-lite’, I don’t want to alarm Hermann, he is easily alarmed these days, let me tell you, especially when it comes to things that involve me being somewhat cavalier with—”
+“Um.”
+Newt runs his thoughts backward through a maze of conversational tangents before he says, “Biohacking?
+It’s more like ‘biohacking-lite.’
+I don’t want to alarm Hermann.
+He’s easily alarmed these days, let me tell you, especially when it comes to things that involve me being cavalier with—”

 “No,” Mako says.
-“Not that.
+“Not biohacking.
 After that.
 The part where you explained why you didn’t answer your phone for three weeks.”

 “Ah,” Newt says.
 “Well—”